Columns - Square Column Implementation

 The deck concrete and the deck column concrete is designed to get wet.
 It is thermally decoupled and water decoupled from the house concrete (the house concrete is always warm and dry).
 The footing concrete for the deck columns is poured directly onto the excavated soil.

 For the above grade part of the column there is a 3" drain pipe in the center of the column to drain away water that lands on the deck.
 At the bottom of the pipe there is a 90 degree bend that routes the water out the column side to the network of 4" piping that goes to the rain water collection system.
 The 3" drain pipe is fitted down the center of low cost 8"x8"x8" concrete blocks.
-The concrete block core helps reduce the amount of expensive poured concrete required.
+The concrete block core also helps reduce the amount of expensive poured concrete required.

 Concrete forming squares for column footing